labanskoller/hackeriet_blog/_posts/2020-04-30-rust-and-translation-files.md

 ## Using the correct generated translation

 The best crate I found was [gettext](https://crates.io/crates/gettext).
-There were also others but they required unstable Rust features and was therefore unusable.
+There were also others but they required unstable Rust features and were therefore unusable.
 Since the various Linux distributions use the stable Rust to compile their packages.

 During runtime, the translations live inside a lazy_static variable: